-The minor in Psychology can be combined with any baccalaureate degree and requires 18 credit hours of Psychology courses.
+A minor in psychology, child psychology, or counseling and substance abuse can be combined with any baccalaureate degree.
 Please see the college catalog for specific requirements.

 Join faculty, fellow students and mental health professionals for conferences and workshops that advance psychology as a science, profession and resource for human welfare, including the New Hampshire Psychological Association Academic Convention.